(temp edit: are you looking for graphic scores?)

 i’ll post a version later this week that will be based on the official 2.0 firmware done

 when 2.1 is officially released i will rebase on that so that it includes all the 2.1 features done

 - earthsea style keyboard

-this beta is based on and includes everything from the official 2.1.0 firmware
+this beta is based on and includes everything from the official 2.1.0 firmware as well as the

 warning: teletype cannot provide sufficient power to grid! please only try this firmware if you can power grid externally using monome switch, ext5v or something similar! and as always your presets will be erased when flashing new firmware.

 - [oct 3] changed ids and coordinates to 0 based, button and fader state save

 - [B0F9779 grid oct 13] rebased on 2.1.0, fixed a bug with

 - [FC59CFF grid oct 29] visualizer, bug fixes